How to find a virus on Mac?

 Confirmed names: Veoh web player, Opinion Spy.

 Trojan: A malicious software that looks authentic but can take control of your computer.
-They are designed to disrupt, damage, steal or inflict other harmful action on your data or network.
+They are designed to disrupt, damage, steal, or inflict other harmful actions on your data or network.
 One of the recent cases is Stockfolio, a Mac trojan disguised as a trading app.
-A Trojan will trick you into activating it, then once installed, it will get to work infiltrating and damaging your Mac.
+A Trojan will trick you into activating it.
+Then, once installed, it will get to work, infiltrating and damaging your Mac.

 Confirmed names: Komplex, Lame Pyre, Stockfolio.